-I work in the neXus group in Microsoft Research.
-While the neXus group is located in Redmond, WA, I work out of the Microsoft Research Silicon Valley Center in Mountain View, CA. Thus, I not only research distributed collaboration, but also live distributed collaboration in my daily work.
+I work in the Ability group in Microsoft Research that focuses on inventing novel and inclusive technologies for people with disabilities.
+My current research focus is on making video calling accessible.
+While the group is located in Redmond, WA, I work out of the Microsoft Silicon Valley Center in Mountain View, CA. Thus, I not only research distributed collaboration, but also live distributed collaboration in my daily work.
 My research interests are focused on understanding the needs of users to shape the design of technology to support collaboration.
 I apply a mix of qualitative (video-based observation, interviews, surveys to collect user perceptions) and quantitative (usage logs) methods to understand how people currently use technology and how to design new technology to improve their work.
-I have a special interest in interfaces for distributed groups to enable sharing awareness information and social networking to encourage coordinating contact, both at work and at home.
-I’m currently focusing on live streaming and how that can be used to enable remote people to participate in live events.
+I have a special interest in designing for accessibility, interfaces for distributed groups to enable sharing awareness information, and social networking to encourage coordinating contact, both at work and at home.
+I have also explored novel uses of video and audio to connect people both at home and in the workplace, and uses of live streaming.
 Previously, I worked on the Embodied Social Proxy (ESP) project.
-I am a member of the ACM CHI Academy.
+I am also an Adjunct Lecturer at Stanford University.
+I was inducted as a member of the ACM CHI Academy in 2014.

-I previously worked at IBM Research, starting in 2004.
-I worked in the USER group in IBM Research at the Almaden Research Center .
+I previously worked at IBM Research, in the USER group in IBM Research at the Almaden Research Center .
 I was part of the bluemail team that studied email usage in the enterprise, as described in a Google TechTalk in May 2008.

 In 1998, I was also a guest researcher at NIST (National Institute of Standards and Technology), working on the Manufacturing Collaboratory project.